-For example, assume a positive anchoring event has occurred between a focal individual and a target.
-That event was associated with positive affect (Stage 1) and was deeply encoded into autobiographical memory, in the process changing the relationship rule to a positive nonreciprocal state, such as altruism (Stage 2).
-Then, in a subsequent exchange, the target commits an act that (objectively measured) does not meet expectations; perhaps the focal individual offers a highly valued gift to the target and the target rejects or denigrates it.
+For example, assume that a positive anchoring event has occurred between a focal individual and a target.
+The event is associated with positive affect (Stage 1) and is deeply encoded into autobiographical memory, in the process changing the relationship rule to a positive nonreciprocal state, such as altruism (Stage 2).
+Then, in a subsequent exchange, the target commits an act that (objectively measured) does not meet expectations; perhaps the focal individual offers a highly valued gift to the target, and the target rejects or denigrates it.
 This is unexpected.
-But this unexpectedness leads the focal individual to make a decision - they must attribute the reason for the unmet expectations, so they look for information to make sense of the target's behaviors.
-The most salient and available information likely to be recalled from memory we argue is the previous anchoring event along with the associated affect.
-The overweighting of information that is easily recalled and most intense (Ariely & Zauberman, 2003; Tversky & Kahnemann, 1974), along with the specific affective state that emerges on retrieval changes the processing of information to make it easier to access information about the benefits of the relationship and reduces the likelihood of an internal attribution about the target's motives.
-These biases, in turn, lead to that "unexpected event" not being seen as a negative exchange or a negative anchoring event.
+But this unexpectedness leads the focal individual to make a decision; the individual must attribute the reason for the unmet expectations, so he or she looks for information to make sense of the target's behaviors.
+The most salient and available information likely to be recalled from memory, we argue, is the previous anchoring event, along with the associated affect.
+The overweighting of information that is easily recalled and most intense (Ariely & Zauberman, 2003; Tversky & Kahneman, 1974), along with the specific affective state that emerges on retrieval, changes the processing of information to make it easier to access information about the benefits of the relationship and reduces the likelihood of an internal attribution about the target's motives.
+These biases, in turn, cause the individual to not see the unexpected event as a negative exchange or a negative anchoring event.